vubiostat/accre_tutorial/README.md

 [Vanderbilt University Medical Center](https://www.vumc.org/main/home) [Department of Biostatistics](https://www.vumc.org/biostatistics/vanderbilt-department-biostatistics)

+A short intro to [ACCRE](https://jeffreyliang-vandy.github.io/ACCRE/accre_introduction.html) is provided by Jeffrey Liang.
+This is designed to be a useable template and example of a recommended solution design using R. It is executable and modifiable, with clear instructions on what modifications should be made.
+Please fork this repository and use as a seed for your own ACCRE simulation project.
+Two key goals: reproducibility and simplicity.

 ## Parallel Versus Array

 Parallel computing is required to numerically evaluate large simulations involving spatial and time information.
-The [Parallel Pipeline Computation Model](http://users.ece.northwestern.edu/~wkliao/STAP/model.html) at Northwestern demonstrates this numerical analytic design.
+The [Parallel Pipeline Computation Model](http://users.ece.northwestern.edu/~wkliao/STAP/model.html) at
+Northwestern demonstrates this numerical analytic design.

 ![](http://users.ece.northwestern.edu/~wkliao/STAP/images/pipeline_color.gif)